laget-se/react-gettext-parser/README.md

 [![npm version](https://badge.fury.io/js/react-gettext-parser.svg)](https://badge.fury.io/js/react-gettext-parser)
 [![Build Status](https://travis-ci.org/laget-se/react-gettext-parser.svg?branch=master)](https://travis-ci.org/laget-se/react-gettext-parser)

-A gettext utility that extracts translatable strings from JSX (and regular JavaScript) and puts them into a .pot file.
+A gettext utility that extracts translatable strings from JavaScript, JSX and TypeScript and puts them into a .pot file.
 It uses the [babylon](https://github.com/babel/babylon) AST parser.

 It can be used directly in JavaScript, in gulp, [via babel](https://github.com/alexanderwallin/babel-plugin-react-gettext-parser) or as a standalone CLI utility to be used in the terminal or from npm scripts.